JuliaLang/julia/doc/manual/arrays.rst

 an array with size ``size(I)``.
 Its ``i``\ th element is populated by ``A[2, I[i], 3]``.

-Boolean arrays must be the same length as the dimension they are indexing into.
-Indexing by a boolean array ``B`` is the same as indexing by the vector that is returned by ``find(B)``; the size of a dimension indexed by a boolean array will be the number of true values in the vector.
-It is generally more efficient to use boolean arrays as indices directly instead of first calling ``find``.
+Indexing by a boolean array ``B`` is effectively the same as indexing by the vector that is returned by :func:`find(B) <find>`.
+Often referred to as logical indexing, this selects elements at the indices where the values are ``true``, akin to a mask.
+A logical index must be a vector of the same length as the dimension it indexes into, or it must be the only index provided and match the size and dimensionality of the array it indexes into.
+It is generally more efficient to use boolean arrays as indices directly instead of first calling :func:`find`.

 Additionally, single elements of a multidimensional array can be indexed as ``x = A[I]``, where ``I`` is a ``CartesianIndex``.
 It effectively behaves like